sapcc/docker-image-patcher/README.md

 `--git` and `--patch` can be used multiple times.
 The order in which they are supplied matters, as this is also the order the patches are applied in.

+Other convenience functions include running commands inside the image via `-c / --run-before` or `--run-after` and copying files or directories into the image via `--copy`.

 ## Examples
 Add patch `blubb.patch` to image `foo:latest`, resulting in an image `bar:special-fix`:
 ```shell